statonlab/tripal_hq/README.md

 ### Development

 This module uses [Tripal Test Suite](https://tripaltestsuite.readthedocs.io/en/latest/installation.html#joining-an-existing-project).
-It provides a database seeder to make development a bit easier: run `vendor/bin/tripaltest db:seed` to run all seeders.
+It provides a database seeder to make development a bit easier.
+Once you've installed test suite (`composer install`): run `vendor/bin/tripaltest db:seed` to run all seeders.
 This will create fictional users on the site with pending and approved HQ submissions.  **Do not run seeds on a production site**.